jehna/mailigraaferi/README.md

 This generates a graph that shows how probable it is for you to receive an email *just now*.
 If the email flow is too much, the site's background turns to red.

+A good link to send as an autoresponder email to all the people you hate.

 ![Screenshot](http://jehna.github.io/mailigraaferi/screenshot1.png)

 ### Try it out